-8. In case of the removal of the President from office, or of his death, resignation, or inability to discharge the powers and duties of the said office, the same shall devolve on the Vice President; and the Congress may, by law, provide for the case of removal, death, resignation, or inability both of the President and Vice President, declaring what officer shall then act as President, and such officer shall act accordingly until the disability be removed or a President shall be elected.
+S. In case of the removal of the President from office, or of his death, resignation, or inshility to discharge the pewers and duties of the said office, the same shall devolve on the Vice President, and the Congress may, by law, provide or the case of removal, death, resignation, or inshifty both of the President and Vice President, decisring what officer shall then act as President, and such officer shall act secondingly until the disability he removed. cordingly until the disability be removed or a President shall be elected.

-.9.
-The President shall, at stated times, receive for his services a compensation, which shall neither be increased nor diminished during the period for which he shall have been elected: and he shall not receive within that period any other emolument from the Confederate States, or any of them.
+9. The President shall, at stated times, receive for his

+services a compensation which shall neither be increased nor diminished curing the period for which he shall have been elected; and he shall not receive within that period any other emolument from the Confederate States, or any of them.

-10. Before be enters on the execution of his office, he shall take the following oath or affirmation-"I do solemuly swear (or affirm) that I will faithfully execute the office of President of the Confederate States, and will, to the best of my ability, preserve, protect and defend the Constitution thereof.
+10. Before he enters on the execution of his effice, he shall take the following oath or affirmation:

+"I do solemnly awear (or affirm) that I will faithfully execute the office of President of the Confederate States, and will, to the best of my ability, preserve, protect and defend the Constitution thereof."

-1. The President shall be commander-in-chief of the army and navy of the Confederate States, and of the militia of the several States, when called into the actual service of the Confederate States; he may require the opinion, in writing, of the principal officer in each of the Executive Departments, upon any subject relating to the duties of their respective offices, and he shall have power to grant reprieves and pardons for offences against the Confederate States, except in cases of impeachment.
+1. The President shall be commander in chief of the army and navy of the Confederate States, and of the militia of the several States, when called into the actual service of the several States, when called into the actual service of the Confederate States; he may require the opinion, in writing, of the principal officer in each of the Executive Departments, upon any subject relating to the duties of their respective officers, and he shall have power to grantreprieves and partons for officers against the Confederate States, except in cases of impactageant.

-2. He shall have the power, by and with the advice and consent of the Senate, to make treaties, provided two-thirds of the Senators present concur; and he shall nominate, and by and with the advice and consent of the Senate, shall appoint ambassadors, other public ministers and consuls, judges of the Supreme Court, and all other officers of the Confederate States, whose appointments are not herein otherwise provided for, and which shall be established by law; but the Congress may, by law, vest the appointment of such inferior officers, as they think proper, in the President alone, in the courts of law or in the heads of departments.
-3. The principal officer in each of the executive departments, and all persons connected with the diplomatic service, may be removed from office at the pleasure of the President.
-All other civil officers of the Executive Department may be removed at any time by the President, or other appointing power, when their services are unnecessary, or for dishonesty, incapacity, inefficiency, misconduct, or neglect of duty; and when so removed, the removal shall be reported to the Senate, together with the reasons therefor.
+Confederate of the Senate, to make treaties, provided two-thirds of the Senators present concur; and he shall nominate, and by and with the advice and consent of the Senate, shall appoint ambassadors, other public ministers and consent of the senators present concur. nate, and by and with the advice and consent of the Benate, nate, and by and with the advice and consent of the Benate, shall appoint ambassadors, other public ministers and consults, judges of the Supreme Court, and all other officers of the Confederate States, whose appointments are not herein otherwise provided for, and which shall be established by hw: but the Congress may, by law, vest the appointment the provisional constitution shall continue to exercise the legislative powers granted them, not extending beyond the time limited by the constitution of the provisional government.

+3. The principal officer in each of the executive depart-3.
+The principal officer in each of the executive departments, and all persons connected with the diplomatic service, may be removed from officers of the Executive Department may be removed at any time by the President, or other appointing power, when their services are unnecessary, or for dislocately, incapacity, insflictency, misconduct, or neglect of day; and when so removed, the removal shall be reported to the Senate, together with the reasons therefor.